Home » Health & Fitness » Journaling Prompts for Anxiety

 5. What am I looking forward to in the next week?

-Mindfulness and Presence Journaling Prompts for Anxiety
+Mindfulness and Presence Journaling Prompts

 1. What can I see, hear, smell, taste, and touch right now?